Mediation Advantages for Children

 Developing Optimal Co-Parenting Strategies

-In countries where family mediation is an accepted process, research has shown that whilst mediation may not be appropriate for every family dispute, in those cases where it is utilised, there is greater potential for the development of optimal co-operation and a beneficial co-parenting relationship.
-Additionally, research shows that agreements reached through mediation are more likely to be adhered to by the parents, due to the fact that parents, have control over the process, and are often better able to develop custom-made outcomes to meet their and their child’s unique needs and requirements.
+In countries where family mediation is an accepted process, research has shown that while mediation may not be appropriate for every family dispute, in cases where it is utilised, there is greater potential for the development of optimal co-operation and an improved co-parenting relationship.
+Additionally, research shows that agreements reached through mediation are more likely to be adhered to by the parents.
+The reasons for this include:

-The current opinion on this issue is that the children most likely to cope post-divorce are the ones whose parents have been able to move past their own acrimony of the divorce and work together for the sake of the children.
-Children who are given a “voice” and allowed to share their views and perspectives on what is happening in their home life and what their needs are over this time and into the future (whether this sharing of perspective is to the mediator or another neutral third party skilled in working with children) are also more likely to be able to handle the emotional aspects of the divorce.
+The prevailing opinion is that the children most likely to cope post-divorce are those whose parents have managed to work through their own acrimony and work together for the sake of the children.
+Additionally, children who are given a “voice” – by being allowed to share their views and perspectives with a mediator or other neutral third party on what is happening in their home and day-to-day home-life, and what their needs are over this time and into the future – are also more likely to be able to effectively navigate the emotional aspects of their parents’ divorce.

 Mediation’s Advantage for Children

-The advantages of mediation for children who have been, or perhaps in the future will be exposed to the acrimonious breakdown of their parents’ relationship, are far too profound and extensive for family mediation not to be the process of first choice when break-down happens.
-It is fortunate that this is also the perspective of the South African law makers as evidenced not only by the provisions of the Children’s Act but also by the recent enactment of Rule 41 A of the High Court Rules as well as the Chapter 2 Rules of the Magistrate’s Court Rules, both of which sets of Rules compel parties to litigation to consider mediation as an option for the potential resolution of their matter.
+The advantages of mediation for children currently exposed to the acrimonious breakdown of their parents’ relationship, are profound.
+Family Mediation must accordingly be the process of first choice when break-down happens.
+Rule 41 A of the High Court Rules and the Chapter 2 Rules of the Magistrate’s Court Rules set out the mediation laws.
+These laws compel parties to litigation to consider mediation as an option for potential resolution of their matter.

 See also: https://www.traceyleighwessels.com/mediating-parenting-plans/